martin-t/cvars/README.md

 - [x] In-game console for the Macroquad engine
 - [ ] Autocompletion for consoles / GUI

-Features I am not planning but would accept a PR or you can implement it in your own repo if you're willing to (co-)maintain it:
+Features I am not planning - I might accept a PR if it's simple and maintainable but it's probably better if you implement them in your own crate:

-- [ ] In-game console for the Bevy engine
+- In-game console for the Bevy engine
-- [ ] In-game console for the Egui UI toolkit
+- In-game console for the Egui UI toolkit
-- [ ] Browser GUI for games without a console
+- Browser GUI for games without a console

 ## Alternatives